Vitamix almond milk is the smoothest and creamiest raw almond milk I’ve ever made! I’m never going to make it any other way!

 Can I use a food processor or a regular blender to make this?

-However, if you don’t have a vitamix blender or another high-powered blender, I’d encourage you to try it and let me know how it goes!
+However, if you don’t have a Vitamix blender or another high-powered blender, I’d encourage you to try it and let me know how it goes!
 If you want to try to make it creamier, instead of using cool water, you could try Almond Cow’s trick of using hot water to make the almond milk and see if that helps.

 Can I use almond butter instead of soaking almonds?

 While I have seen that you can make almond milk with almond butter, I’ve never done that.
-Because of that, I wouldn’t even know the ratios of almond butter to use in place of almonds and salt.
+Because of that, I wouldn’t even know the ratios of almond butter to use in place of soaked almonds and salt.
 If you try it using nut butter, I’d love to know!

 How do I use Vitamix almond milk?

 You can use this creamy milk in anything that you would normally use dairy milk for.
-If you’re using it in a savory way, you’ll want to leave out the vanilla and dates, as mentioned above.
+If you’re using it in a savory way, you’ll want to leave out the vanilla extract and dates, as mentioned above.
 We use ours so many ways, but some of our favorite ways to use it are:

 *make a smoothie with ice cubes, almond milk, fresh or frozen fruit, a handful of spinach, and a scoop of vanilla protein powder